Floe-Project/Floe/docs/src/installation/uninstalling.md

 If you used to have [Mirage](../about/mirage.md) installed then some additional files may be present.

 ##### Windows
-- Settings: `C:/Users/<your-name>/AppData/Local/FrozenPlain/Mirage`
+- Preferences: `C:/Users/<your-name>/AppData/Local/FrozenPlain/Mirage`
-- Settings: `C:/ProgramData/Mirage/Settings`
+- Preferences: `C:/ProgramData/Mirage/Settings`

 ##### macOS
-- Settings: `/Users/your-name/Music/Audio Music Apps/Plug-In Settings/FrozenPlain`
+- Preferences: `/Users/your-name/Music/Audio Music Apps/Plug-In Settings/FrozenPlain`
-- Settings: `/Library/Application Support/FrozenPlain/Mirage/Settings`
+- Preferences: `/Library/Application Support/FrozenPlain/Mirage/Settings`